baebyengseon/baebyengseon.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my website!
 I am a Ph.D. candidate in political science at Claremont Graduate University, specializing in American political thought, development, and institutions.
-I am particularly interested in the American Founding, American Slavery, American institutions, polarization, and populism.
+I am particularly interested in the American Founding, American Slavery, representation, polarization, and populism.